-During the period ended June 30, 2022, the Company determined that there was sufficient evidence from external transactions in the investees' equity which are indicators that cost might no longer be representative of fair value.
+During the nine months ended September 30, 2022, the Company determined that there was sufficient evidence from external transactions in the investees' equity which are indicators that initial cost might no longer be representative of fair value.
+The Company used these external transactions to support the valuation of the Company's investments into MagIron LLC ("MagIron") as well as Binding Solutions Limited ("BSL").

-The revaluation of the investment in MagIron LLC required significant judgment in that the external transaction with the investee was the issuing of a convertible note to an external party.
+The valuation of the investment in MagIron LLC required significant judgment in that the external transaction with the investee was the issuing of a convertible note to an external party.
 The convertible note gave the note holder the option to convert to equity at any time during a certain duration at a pre-determined valuation for the equity.
 Given this extended time period, the Company determined that using the updated equity valuation was not entirely representative of the value of the equity as at the date of the transaction.
 As such, the Company discounted the gain in equity value over the duration of the conversion period, and also applied an estimated success factor in order to reflect management's expectation of the project being successful as well as the likelihood of a liquidity event.